zqmuser/AutoVer-cpp/git_notes.md

 Here are some notes about commands used to generate this project.

+I usually use mercurial, which is more user friendly than git, so I'm saving this file to remind me of the git commands.

 This is the project hosted on github at https://github.com/zqmuser/AutoVer-cpp.git